FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Store_and_forward_mode_routing.md

 ## Restrictions

-- You cannot use a distribution list on the relay site when using Flow Manager{{< TransferCFT/flowmanager >}} or Central Governance{{< TransferCFT/centralgovernancename >}}.
+- You cannot use a distribution list on the relay site when using {{< TransferCFT/suitevariablesFlowManager >}} or {{< TransferCFT/suitevariablesCentralGovernanceName >}}.

 <!-- -->

-- Transfer CFT{{< TransferCFT/componentlongname >}} store and forward mode is only possible from a requester/sender (write transfers only, not read).
+- {{< TransferCFT/axwayvariablesComponentLongName >}} store and forward mode is only possible from a requester/sender (write transfers only, not read).

 ## Store and forward mode protocols

 To route a file transfer, you must identify the partners involved in the transfer, the initial sender and final receiver of the transfer.

-Transfer CFT{{< TransferCFT/componentlongname  >}} supports the following protocols for store and forward operations:
+{{< TransferCFT/axwayvariablesComponentLongName  >}} supports the following protocols for store and forward operations:

 - PeSIT
 - Odette (OFTP)